-1. DETAILED ESTIMATE OF COUNCIL'S INCOME AND EXPENDITURE FOR THE YEAR END 30 JUNE 2023
+1. DETAILED ESTIMATE OF COUNCIL'S INCOME AND EXPENDITURE FOR THE YEAR END 30 JUNE 2024

-The 2022/23 Budget has been prepared in a program budget format and is a balanced budget.
-The Financial Statement forecast for the period ending 30 June 2023 (including forward year forecasts) is provided on Page 92.
+The 2023/24 Budget has been prepared in a program budget format and is a balanced cash budget.
+The Financial Statement forecast for the period ending 30 June 2024 (including forward year forecasts) is provided on Page 96.